m00ndie/m00ndie.github.io/_posts/2025-01-03-hacking-jwt.md

 - Symmetric signing: A symmetric signing algorithm such as HS265 creates the signature by appending a secret value to the header and body of the JWT before generating a hash value.
 - Asymmetric signing: Creates the signature by using a private key to sign the header and body of the JWT.

-For better understanding of Symmetric and Asymmetric encryption algorithms, check out this [blog post](https://www.geeksforgeeks.org/difference-between-symmetric-and-asymmetric-key-encryption/).
+For better understanding of Symmetric and Asymmetric encryption algorithms, check out this [post](https://www.geeksforgeeks.org/difference-between-symmetric-and-asymmetric-key-encryption/).

 ## Common JWT Vulnerabilities